 All across Rhode Island, there are many facilities that offer GED instruction classes, often for free.
 As the four tests are pretty challenging, be sure to show up at one of Rhode Island’s official testing centers properly prepared!

-Nowadays, you can also find some well-structured online GED prep courses, and if you prefer to learn from books, keep in mind that your local library and bookstore will have all sorts of GED study books at your disposal.
+Nowadays, you can also find some well-structured online GED prep courses such as the Onsego GED Prep Course, and if you prefer to learn from books, keep in mind that your local library and bookstore will have all sorts of GED study books at your disposal.